priss-zilla/NASA-AWSoM-Validation-Project/README.md

 ### Update on Tasks ###
 - Exploration of pyspedas and pytplot documentations
 - Tried Google Colab but found to be incompatible.
 Switched to Python Environment on VSCode instead
-- Essential codes for setting up pyspedas and pytplot + specific functions are included in this repository
+- Essential codes for setting up pyspedas and pytplot + specific functions are found on GitHub PyTplot and PySpedas
+- Facing issues with compatibility between pyspedas, pytplot and numpy.